inlets/inlets-pro/README.md

 * Native `docker` image available
 * Kubernetes integration via `inlets-operator` or YAML

 ## License

-[inlets OSS](https://inlets.dev) is a free, L7 HTTP tunnel project available for use under the MIT license.

 inlets-pro is a L4 TCP tunnel, service proxy, and load-balancer product distributed under a commercial license.